abelmiraval/linux-distributions/ubuntu.md

 $ nano agnoster.zsh-theme

--Now we can change the ‘Main prompt’.
+- Now we can change the ‘Main prompt’.
 We don’t need to prompt_context in the function build_prompt().
 Just comment out this line or remove it.

 $ source ~/.zshrc